 Ideas.
 Strategies.
 Solutions.
 Action.
-With a unique combination of Medicaid, public policy, financial and clinical experience, VHCA helps stakeholders meet the challenges of a complex, rapidly changing state and federal health care environment.
+With a unique combination of Medicaid, public policy, financial and clinical experience, our health care consultants help stakeholders meet the challenges of a complex, rapidly changing state and federal health care environment.
 We offer clients innovative strategies and the kind of counsel that leads to well-informed decisions – and action that gets results.

-VHCA has expertise in Medicaid policy, health care service delivery and payment systems, services for children, behavioral health care, developmental disabilities, aging and community-based services.
-Our unique combination of experience and creativity allows us to deliver smart, effective solutions in a number of areas, including:
+VHCA health care consultants have expertise in Medicaid policy, health care service delivery and payment systems, services for children, behavioral health care, developmental disabilities, aging and community-based services.
+Our consultants’ unique combination of experience and creativity allows us to deliver smart, effective solutions in a number of areas, including:

 - System change and organizational behavior in a dynamic health care policy environment